 When the oat flakes have absorbed the milk and all the other flavours have sunk in, beat the eggs and add them to the mixture.

 At this point, the smell of the fried oats tickled my nose and I could hardly wait to finish the photography.
 In between the frying, I drained the cooked potatoes and pushed them through a potato masher.
-Then I poured in a lump of butter melted in hot milk, and stirred well.
-There it was – the freshly made mashed potato to go with the crunchy oatcakes.
+Then I warmed the milk over a medium heat, poured it in the potatoes and added the butter.
+I stirred the mixture well and there it was – the freshly made mashed potato to go with the crunchy oatcakes.

 I knew I had a packet of vegetable mix in the freezer, so I took it out and quickly boiled the vegetables.
 By this time I was hungry enough to only take a few quick shots.
 Hopefully, the final rush hasn’t affected the quality of the pictures, although they do lack the aroma of the finished product.